-If you think you may have been exposed to asbestos at some point in your life, you’ll need to have a series of medical tests to see if you have the rare form of cancer called mesothelioma.
+If you think you may have been exposed to asbestos at some point in your life, you’ll need to have a series of medical tests to see if you have the ralare form of cancer called mesothelioma.
 The most common symptoms include chest pain, abdominal pain and difficulty breathing.
 Anyone with a history of working in a high-risk industry should watch for these symptoms, report them to a doctor immediately, and discuss any work history that may have involved asbestos exposure.
 Diagnosing the cancer in its earliest stages supports a wider range of treatments that could extend your life expectancy.

 A diagnosis will likely involve several procedures, including X-rays, CT scans, MRIs, biopsies and PET scans.

 More than 75 different types of jobs in America have been known to expose workers to asbestos.
 Occupations in the construction industry have been hit the hardest – statistics show that workers who were plumbers, pipefitters, steam fitters and electricians are the most likely to develop asbestos-related illnesses.
 If you’ve been diagnosed with mesothelioma, or another type of cancer caused by asbestos exposure, filing a lawsuit can help you obtain money to cover the costs of your medical expenses, lost income, as well as damages for pain and suffering and other conditions.